coatyio/coaty-js/docs/man/developer-guide.md

 Whenever a Coaty container is resolved by creating its communication manager and controller components, the identities of these components are advertised as `Component` objects automatically.
 You can prevent publishing Advertise events for identity components by setting the controller and/or communication configuration option `shouldAdvertiseIdentity` to `false`.
+Additionally, a communication manager's or controller's identity is also discoverable (by publishing a Discover event with core type "Component" or with the object ID of a component) if and only if the identity has also been advertised.

 Each identity component is initialized with default property values.
 For example, the `name` of a controller identity refers to the controller's type; the `name`